freeCodeCamp/freeCodeCamp/docs/how-to-open-a-pull-request.md

 5. Do not work directly off your `main` branch - create a new branch for the changes you are working on.

 > [!NOTE]
-> Your PR should be targeting changes to the curriculum in English only.
+> Your PR should be targeting changes to the English curriculum only.
 Read [this guide](index.md#translations) instead for contributing to translations.

 ## Prepare a good PR title